trisbee/policies/ocellot/GDPR_CZ_en.md

 Laws regarding the protection of personal data (in particular Act No. 101/2000 Coll., on the protection of personal data, as amended, and Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC - GDPR) guarantee you rights in the field of personal data protection.

  ● **Right of access to data** - to the extent guaranteed by data protection legislation, you can request access to your personal data from Trisbee - information about whether we are processing your personal data, what specific data we are processing and how we are processing it.
-<br> ● **Right of rectification** - you may request Trisbee to rectify incorrect data or completion of incomplete data or provide additional consent.
+<br /> ● **Right of rectification** - you may request Trisbee to rectify incorrect data or completion of incomplete data or provide additional consent.
-<br> ● **The right to restriction of processing** - under established statutory conditions, the data shall not be deleted, but We shall not process them (for example, under circumstances of determining legitimate interest in processing prevailing over the request to delete personal data).
+<br /> ● **The right to restriction of processing** - under established statutory conditions, the data shall not be deleted, but We shall not process them (for example, under circumstances of determining legitimate interest in processing prevailing over the request to delete personal data).
-<br> ● **The right of erasure** - whenever relevant statutory conditions are met (for example, when the consent to the personal data processing has been revoked, when the personal data processing is no longer necessary, when the legitimate interest in the processing has passed, etc).
+<br /> ● **The right of erasure** - whenever relevant statutory conditions are met (for example, when the consent to the personal data processing has been revoked, when the personal data processing is no longer necessary, when the legitimate interest in the processing has passed, etc).
-<br> ● **Right to object against processing** - the right to object to the existence of a reason for the specific processing of personal data (the objection needs to be specified).
+<br /> ● **Right to object against processing** - the right to object to the existence of a reason for the specific processing of personal data (the objection needs to be specified).
-<br> ● **The right to data portability** - the right to request Trisbee as the personal data controller to transfer personal data to another data controller if technically feasible.
+<br /> ● **The right to data portability** - the right to request Trisbee as the personal data controller to transfer personal data to another data controller if technically feasible.

 To exercise any of the rights provided by applicable laws, you can contact Us via the contact details above - the easiest way is to send Us an email to support@trisbee.com and We will be happy to advise and assist you in exercising your rights.
 If you believe that We violate the law by processing your personal data, you are authorized to file a complaint with the national supervisory authority (for the Czech Republic - The Office for Personal Data Protection, Pplk.
 Sochora 27, 170 00 Prague 7, Czech Republic, [https://www.uoou.cz](https://www.uoou.cz/en)).